 Stockport Observatory Star Party

-On Saturday 8 February, you are invited to visit Stockport Observatory to see the giant planet Jupiter and the Moon through telescopes (weather permitting).
+On Saturday 10 May, you are invited to visit Stockport Observatory to see mysterious Mars, the giant Jupiter, the beautiful rings of Saturn and the Moon through telescopes (weather permitting).
 A slide show, sausage sizzle and refreshments will be available throughout the evening.

 Stockport Observatory is located in the small town of Stockport (6kms north-east of Hamley Bridge) approximately 80kms north of Adelaide.
 It provides a convenient astronomical facility away from the light pollution which surrounds Adelaide (population 1 million).